 Under default conditions, extruder axis movement is treated in the same way as the XYZ linear axes.
 The extruder motor moves in linear proportion to all the other motors, maintaining exactly the same acceleration profile and start/stop points.
 But an extruder is not a linear system, so this approach leads, most obviously, to extra material being extruded at the end of each linear movement.

 Take the common test-cube as an example.
-Even with the best tuning the corners are usually not sharp, but bleed out.
+Even with the best tuning the corners aren’t usually sharp, but bleed out.
 The top solid infill displays roughness where the print direction changes on perimeters.
 Such problems are minor or even imperceptible at low printing speeds, but they become more noticeable and problematic as print speeds increase.

 Since the root cause is pressure,

-LIN_ADVANCE de-couples extrusion from the other axes to produce the correct pressure inside the nozzle, adapting to the printing speed.
+LIN_ADVANCE de-couples extrusion from the other axes to better control material pressure inside the nozzle, adapting to the printing speed.
 Once Linear Advance is properly tuned, bleeding edges and rough solid infill should be nearly eliminated.

 - Better dimensional precision due to reduced bleeding edges.

 - Higher printing speeds are possible without any loss of print quality - as long as your extruder can handle the needed speed changes.

 - Visible and tangible print quality is increased even at lower printing speeds.